psychmedImaging/psykserver/docs/source/server.rst

 Getting access
 ---------------
-Getting access to the server involves a few steps, but once your instance of Neurodesk is running, you can access it via a simple, bookmarkable, link.
+Getting access to the server involves a few steps, but once your instance of Neurodesktop is running, you can access it via a simple, bookmarkable, link.

 Easy route
 ^^^^^^^^^^
 Contact admin ``Jonas Persson`` for help.
-Together you will make sure you can access the server with your Akka-credentials, mount your Argos storage, and launch Neurodesk.
+Together you will make sure you can access the server with your Akka-credentials, mount your Argos storage, and launch Neurodesktop.
-Once you have access to Neurodesk in your browser, make sure to bookmark the link for future access.
+Once you have access to Neurodesktop in your browser, make sure to bookmark the link for future access.

 Advanced route
 ^^^^^^^^^^^^^^^